Mikoyan MiG-35: Argentina

 In 2021, Russia offered Argentina MiG-35s equipped with Kh-35 anti-ship missile and Kh-38 air-to-surface missiles.
-On 19 September 2021, Pakistani newspaper Dawn reported that the Argentine government is planning to purchase 12 Chinese - Pakistani joint venture CAC/PAC JF-17 Thunder fighters.
 In an interview with the website infodefensa.com Air Force chief Xavier Isaac called the Mig-35 one of candidates for the new fighter jet of the Argentine Air Force.

 Bangladesh

 On 2 March 2017, Bangladesh government floated a closed tender for eight fighters.
 The tender issued by Directorate General of Defence Purchase (DGDP) was controversial from the beginning as opposition Bangladesh Nationalist Party accused government Awami League of using Indian funding to buy obsolete aircraft from Russia.
 MiG-35 was one of the contenders, along with Sukhoi Su-30 fighter with European origin AESA radar.
-The Bangladesh government allocated almost $400 million for the procurement.
-Russia has negotiated with Bangladesh for a year for the sale of MiG-35.
-Bangladesh government has terminated the tender due to funding shortage, order placement for Su-30 by Myanmar Air Force in 2018, and lack of interest by Russia's manufacturer to integrate European AESA radar into MIL-STD-1553 bus of the MiG-35 or the Su-30.
+The Bangladesh government allocated almost $400 million for the procurement and Russia had negotiated with Bangladesh for a year for the sale of MiG-35.
+The Bangladesh government later terminated the tender due to funding shortage, and the acquisition of the Su-30 by the Myanmar Air Force (a regional rival) in 2018.
 Italian Elettronica SPA is also unable to work with any Russian company to fulfill Bangladesh's requirements due to international sanctions on Russia.

 Malaysia

 In 2019, there were reports that the Russian government had proposed providing two squadrons of MiG-35s to the Royal Malaysian Air Force, to replace its MiG-29N fleet.
 The RMAF had previously mothballed its MiG-29s due to high maintenance costs and downtime.
 As part of the deal, Malaysia would have returned 18 MiG-29Ns to Russia.
-This was the essence of an offer made by Russian President Vladimir Putin to Malaysia in August 2019.
+This was the essence of an offer made by Russian president Vladimir Putin to Malaysia in August 2019.

 In 2021 Rosoboronexport said Russia will send Mikoyan MiG-35 as the contender of RMAF's LCA program.

 Potential operators

 Peru and Myanmar were among other countries interested in acquiring MiG-35 fighters.

-The MiG-35 is also considered as a potential candidate to replace the retired MiG-21 and aging Su-22 fleets of the Vietnam People's Air Force., likewise of the DPRK (North Korea) soon.
+The MiG-35 is also considered as a potential candidate to replace the retired MiG-21 and aging Su-22 fleets of the Vietnam People's Air Force.